galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > 1. a BAM file is the binary version of a SAM file
+> > 1.
+A Binary Alignment Map (BAM) file is the compressed version of a Sequence Alignment Map (SAM) file.
+A SAM file is a tab-delimited text file that contains sequence alignment data.
 > > 2.
 It contains information about the mapping: for each mapped read, the position on the reference genome, the mapping quality, ...
 > >
 > {: .solution}